stevekm/Delmarva_R_Users_Group/README.md

 # Stats
-Source code for statistical analysis workflows, including LaTeX write-ups (.RNW).
+Source code for statistical analysis workflows, including LaTeX write-ups with R code (.RNW).

 Find the latest compiled versions of each at the following URLs: